Coming back from Covid

 A RECOVERY PLAN FOR YOUR BUSINESS

-This is an important and timely course aimed at businesses who have been adversely affected by the pandemic.
+This is an important and timely programme aimed at businesses who have been adversely affected by the pandemic.

-It aims to support businesses refocus their business practices in light of changes in the markets for their products and services…
+It aims to help businesses refocus their business practices in light of changes in the markets for their products and services…

 How we conduct this initiative.